jameswmiller/ATP_project/README.md

 # Data Science Project: Analyse Associaton of Tennis Professional (ATP) Player Data

+### PSA for readers in 2024: ATP_models.ipynb is not currently displaying correctly on github.com, please download the raw file to view the full notebook.

 The aim of this project is to analyse ATP match and ranking data found in [Jeff Sackmann's Git Repository](https://github.com/JeffSackmann/tennis_atp).
 The project is split into 3 parts, each written in Python via a Jupyter Notebook.